solislemuslab/IntBio-NitFix/comparing_trees/report/phylocom_and_nearest_neighbor_tree_comparison.md

 | NRI near 0 | Same-label tips are about as close as random |
 | Negative NRI | Same-label tips are more spread out than random |

-In this report, we interpret a group as having supported clustering when:
+In this report, I interpret a group as having supported clustering when:

 ```text
 NRI > 0 and FDR(MPD) < 0.05